brennanbrown/old-blog/_posts/2016/2016-04-05-dawn-of-ursa-minor.md

 “We have to go find something.
 They’ve lost weight on their haunches.
 That meat is enough for one and it’ll be gone tomorrow.
 I know that it’s dangerous…but even if it means I don’t eat, they have to.
 To grow.”

+---

-<span>M</span>atari glanced down at his large paws examining the scratches on his pads from searching earlier that day all around the forest close to their home.
+Matari glanced down at his large paws examining the scratches on his pads from searching earlier that day all around the forest close to their home.
 Storme was trying to think of something clever to protest with before she was interrupted by the low grumble of Kadee’s stomach.
 Storme swallowed harshly and nodded.
 Storme and Matari quietly made their way out of the cave trying their hardest to avoid making the slightest sound.
 Their noses were cold.
 They made their way past the rocks and through the rubble towards the campgrounds.
 Those areas had been repaired, or had been saved, and were sure to hold some kind of gem to bring home to their daughters.

 Kala, the more active and alert of the cubs awoke as her parents turned a corner behind some trees.